-Bradley does not directly take stances on foreign policy issues; however, some of its grantees—notably the Hudson Institute, the American Enterprise Institute (AEI), and the Heritage Foundation—address foreign and military policy in their advocacy and education work.
-The Bradley Foundation's priorities are often domestically oriented, such as a school voucher program launched in Wisconsin, where the foundation is located.
-The foundation led the right-wing campaign to have the government support faith-based programs, an effort that President George W. Bush praised in July 2002 at the Milwaukee Holy Redeemer Institutional Church of God in Christ—a Bradley grant recipient.4
+Some of the foundation's grantees—notably the Hudson Institute, the American Enterprise Institute (AEI), and the Heritage Foundation—have played important roles shaping public discourse on U.S foreign policy, although the foundation's priorities tend to be domestically oriented.
+For instance, the foundation helped lead the right-wing campaign to have the government support faith-based programs, an effort that President George W. Bush praised in July 2002 at the Milwaukee Holy Redeemer Institutional Church of God in Christ—a Bradley grant recipient.

 History and Leadership

-In 1903, Lynde Bradley and Stanton Allen founded what would become known as the Allen-Bradley Company, a manufacturer of rheostats—instruments that controlled electrical currents—in Milwaukee, Wisconsin.5 Lynde's brother Harry became a co-owner.
-After Lynde died in 1942, his assets were used to create the charitable Lynde Bradley Foundation.6 In 1985, the instrument company was sold to Rockwell International, and much of the proceeds went to the foundation, which had by then changed its name to the Lynde and Harry Bradley Foundation.7
+In 1903, Lynde Bradley and Stanton Allen founded what would become known as the Allen-Bradley Company, a manufacturer of rheostats—instruments that controlled electrical currents—in Milwaukee, Wisconsin.
+Lynde's brother Harry became a co-owner.
+After Lynde died in 1942, his assets were used to create the charitable Lynde Bradley Foundation.
+In 1985, the instrument company was sold to Rockwell International, and much of the proceeds went to the foundation, which had by then changed its name to the Lynde and Harry Bradley Foundation.

-Michael Joyce, described by Kristol as "an accomplished neoconservative thinker in his own right,"11 served as president of the Bradley Foundation from 1985 to 2001; he had earlier been president of the now-defunct Olin Foundation.12 Hillel Fradkin is a past Bradley vice president, and William Kristol, son of Irving, served as a project director at the foundation in the early 1990s.
+Michael Joyce, described by Kristol as "an accomplished neoconservative thinker in his own right," served as president of the Bradley Foundation from 1985 to 2001; he had earlier been president of the now-defunct Olin Foundation.
+Hillel Fradkin is a past Bradley vice president, and William Kristol, son of Irving, served as a project director at the foundation in the early 1990s.

 Government-connected institutions also obtain grants from Bradley.
-The National Endowment for Democracy received $80,000 in 2007 in part for the publication of The Journal of Democracy,21 and the International Republican Institute received $26,000 in 2003.22
+The National Endowment for Democracy received $80,000 in 2007 in part for the publication of The Journal of Democracy, and the International Republican Institute received $26,000 in 2003.

 The Bradley Prize

-The foundation annually distributes up to four $250,000 prizes to "innovative thinkers and practitioners whose achievements strengthen the legacy of the Bradley brothers and the ideas to which they were committed."26 Past recipients have included Victor Davis Hanson, John Bolton, Robert George, Mary Ann Glendon, Leon R. Kass, and Charles Krauthammer.27
+The foundation annually distributes up to four $250,000 prizes to "innovative thinkers and practitioners whose achievements strengthen the legacy of the Bradley brothers and the ideas to which they were committed."
+Past recipients have included Victor Davis Hanson, John Bolton, Robert George, Mary Ann Glendon, Leon R. Kass, and Charles Krauthammer.